Blog/Hexarelin Dosage Guide: Protocols

 Dose: 100 mcg per injection Frequency: Once daily, morning fasted or before bed Cycle: 4-6 weeks on, 6-8 weeks off

-This produces roughly 70-90% of the maximal GH response while keeping cortisol and prolactin at moderate levels.
-The lower dose also slows receptor desensitization, potentially extending the useful window by 1-2 weeks compared to higher doses.
+At 100 mcg, you get roughly 70 to 90% of the maximal GH response while keeping cortisol and prolactin at moderate levels.
+The lower dose also slows receptor desensitization, potentially extending your useful window by 1 to 2 weeks compared to higher doses.

 Standard Protocol (Body Recomposition)